-- 2.4 Primary elevations shall respect the traditional proportions of height to width in the district. - 2.5 Balconies on primary elevations are prohibited. - 2.6 New construction shall possess floors of a pedestrian scale (typically 10-12' high floors) evident in the district. - 2.7 Exterior stairs or elevator towers should be minimally visible and built only when it is not possible to accommodate them on the interior.
+- 2.4 Primary elevations shall respect the traditional proportions of height to width in the district. - 2.5 Balconies on primary elevations are prohibited. - 2.6 New construction shall have floors of a pedestrian scale evident in the district (typically 10-12' high floors). - 2.7 Exterior stairs or elevator towers should be minimally visible and built only when it is not possible to accommodate them on the interior.